lekoala/silverstripe-pwa/README.md

 Use the cli `npm run generate-assets(-root)` (if you have a `app/images/logo.svg` file) or upload a zip file with the required icons

 Note: pay attention to [maskable icons](https://web.dev/maskable-icon/).
 You can test their size in the developer console.
+You can test them in [maskable.app](https://maskable.app/)

 ## Subscribe to push notifications